nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Edit a contact at a specific index.

 Format: `edit INDEX n/NAME ...`
 * Edits an existing student's information found in Tracey.
-The student is referred by an index, displayed alongside him in the student list.
+The student is referred to by an index, displayed beside his/her name in the student list.
-* To edit a student's predefined constant, you can use the command `edit` on the student's `INDEX` with the pre-defined constant's prefix (mentioned in Figure 3 above).
+* To edit a student's pre-defined constant, you can use the command `edit` with the student's `INDEX` and the corresponding field prefix (mentioned in Figure 3 above).
   The index **must be a positive integer** 1, 2, 3, …
-* Prefix must be used in order for Tracey to know what you intend to edit.
+* The correct prefixes must be used in order for Tracey to know what you intend to edit.
-* Existing information of the student will be updated with the newly inputted values.
+* Existing information of the student will be replaced with the newly inputted values.
 * When editing predefined constants that are tags, all existing tags will be replaced with the newly inputted tag(s). <br>
   i.e. Adding tags is not cumulative.
-New tags replace old tags
+All new tags will replace all old tags.
 * You can remove all tags of the student by typing `t/` without specifying any details after it.

 How to identify `INDEX`: